joelkuiper/patavi/README.md

 ## Usage
-Start the server with `lein run` in the server folder then start one or more workers with `lein run` you can provide the method name and file in the options (run `lein --help` for details).
+Start the server with `lein run` in the server folder then start one or more workers with `lein run`.
+You can provide the method name and file in the options (run `lein --help` for details).

 The R script takes exactly one argument `params` which is the deserialzed JSON